mokagio/mokacoding/_posts/2013-10-31-Xcode-projects-and-workspaces.md

 I found it hard to guess from the name, but here we have the information about the localized files.

-That's it, more or less… It `project.pbxproj` files stores all the informations regarding the project we're working on, it's organized in a lot of sections related together by keeping track of the objects identifiers in form of hex hashes.
+That's it, more or less… The `project.pbxproj` file stores all the informations regarding the project we're working on, and it's organized in a lot of meaningful sections related together by keeping track of the objects identifiers in form of hex hashes.
+Let's move on to the workspace then.

 I first came across an Xcode workspace when I used [Kobold2d](http://www.kobold2d.com/display/KKSITE/Home) to develop a simple and unsuccesful game of iOS.
 It's easy to guess what a workspace might be.